RedDeadDepresso/BAAuto/README.md

 # BAAuto
 A modified version of [Egoistically's ALAuto](https://github.com/Egoistically/ALAuto) adapted for Blue Archive with GUI to automate simple tasks.
 Currently, only for the Global server with support for English and Chinese language, but it should be easy to implement new servers by changing the templates.

 UPDATE: Someone is making one with more features planned than mine https://github.com/MaaAssistantArknights/MBA.
+I will try to maintain BAAuto until MBA is at a decent point in development.
+However, I don't plan to add any new features.

 ## Requirements on Windows
 * Python 3.7.X installed and added to PATH.
 * Latest [ADB](https://developer.android.com/studio/releases/platform-tools) added to PATH.
 * ADB debugging enabled emulator with **1280x720 resolution** and **Android 5 or newer**.

-## Graphics Settings
+## Graphics Settings in Blue Archive
 * Minimum: Medium at 30fps
 * Recommended: Medium, High or Very High at 60 fps.
 * Lower settings may be possible with some changes to the script.